Nueces County jobs in Corpus Christi, TX - 31 jobs

 QUALIFICATIONS: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 CERTIFICATES, LICENSES, REGISTRATIONS: Must have a valid Texas Motor Vehicle Operator's License (Class C).
 Any employee who drives a vehicle on official business must have a driving record which meets standards set by the County and the County's insurance carrier.
-May be required, within six months of employment, to take training and pass a test to receive EPA certification to purchase and handle refrigerants and equipment, and other additional certifications and training as required by department.
 Must pass a criminal background check.

 PHYSICAL DEMANDS: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly required to stand; use hands to finger, handle, or feel objects, tools, or controls; reach with hands and arms; climb or balance; and stoop, kneel, crouch or crawl for extended periods of time.
-The employee frequently is required to walk.
-The employee is regularly required to talk or hear.
-The employee must occasionally lift and/or move up to 100 pounds.
-Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception and the ability to adjust focus.
-Remain flexible and adjust to situations as they occur.
-Ability to work long and irregular hours that may vary due to functions and may include days, evenings, weekends, and holidays.
+While performing the duties of this job, the employee is regularly required to use hands to finger, handle or feel objects, tools, or controls.
+The employee frequently is required to stand; walk; reach with hands and arms; climb or balance; and stoop, kneel, crouch, or crawl.
+The employee is occasionally required to sit and talk or hear.
+Employee stands while doing electrical installation and performing checks and testing of equipment.
+Employee crawls while inspecting electrical equipment in mechanical rooms.
+Employee climbs while testing circuits in mechanical rooms and working on ceilings and the tops of buildings.
+The employee must frequently lift and/or move up to 50 pounds and occasionally lift and/or move up to 100 pounds.
+Employee lifts parts such as generators, piping armatures and light poles.
+Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.

 WORK ENVIRONMENT: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.